-Recording Progress Notes enables the service to identify and document the changes that have occurred, the achievements that have been experienced and the practices that have been implemented within the care environment.
+Recording Progress Notes enables you to identify and document the changes that have occurred, the achievements that you have experienced and the practices that you have been implemented within the care environment.

-Progress notes also assist the service to reflect on their current inclusion planning and identify any further adjustments needed.
+Progress notes also assist you to reflect on your current inclusion planning and identify any further adjustments needed.
 This may include recording new Barriers and identifying new Strategies and Actions.

-The process of adding Progress Notes and updating the SIP assists the service to engage in and document their continuous improvement planning in line with the National Quality Standards (NQS).
+The process of adding Progress Notes and updating the SIP assists you to engage in and document your continuous improvement planning in line with the National Quality Standards (NQS).